The Sneaky Threat of ‘Internet of Things’ Devices

 That type of attack, when emanating from thousands of devices at once (called a ‘distributed denial of service’) can shut down companies’ servers or even block wide swaths of the internet from being accessible publicly.

-Here’s an example: A major DDoS attack back in 2016 messed with connections to Amazon, Netflix and Paypal for people east coast of the U.S…. and those are some pretty big companies!
-Can you believe that the attack linked to a botnet-control program created by three teenagers?
+Here’s an example: A major DDoS attack back in 2016 messed with connections to Amazon, Netflix, and Paypal for people east coast of the U.S. and those are some pretty big companies!
+Can you believe that the attack was linked to a botnet-control program created by three teenagers?
 These individuals were seeking to use more than 100,000 hijacked webcams and other devices around the world to gain an advantage over other players in the video game, ‘Minecraft’.
 Talk about serious gamers!

-The size, scale and broad range of devices make this issue both an individual and public problem.
+The size, scale, and broad range of devices make this issue both an individual and public problem.
 Hackers can interfere with all activity if they flood the internet, or even sections of it, with meaningless content.
-Traffic would be standstill across towns, countries, and even police offers would have communication issues while trying to resolve the problem.
-Even the small devices in large numbers can work together to have huge repercussions both online and in the physical world.
+Traffic would be standstill across towns, and countries, and even police officers would have communication issues while trying to resolve the problem.
+Even small devices in large numbers can work together to have huge repercussions both online and in the physical world.